 For a homeowner with drainage issues, heavy spring rains can be frustrating and worrisome.
 Major puddling may occur resulting in unusable yard space and dieback of plants and grass.
 It may be that the same drainage issues are also happening in your surrounding neighbors’ yards, too.

 We recommend first contacting your city or town hall to see if they offer a flood relief program.
-The Village of Skokie, for example, offers a Residential Yard Drainage Assistance Program, where a civil engineer comes out (at no cost) to inspect the property and then presents the homeowner with a solution.
+The Village of Skokie, for example, offers a Residential Yard Drainage Assistance Program, where a civil engineer comes out (at no cost) to inspect the property and then presents the homeowner with a drainage plan.
 It is the homeowner’s financial responsibility to implement the solution.
 If the problem is occurring in your neighbors’ yards too, you could all agree to fund it collectively.

 Bury and Redirect Downspouts